 The Mod.50 was Legnano’s top of the line ‘condorino’ featuring the Campagnolo Sport Group (c.1953) including the Legnano branded Campagnolo Sport chrome hubs (locknuts stamped ’58) with quick release skewers, Sport derailleur and the Sport single shift lever with a brazed-on fitting to the downtube.
 Complimenting the Campagnolo components is a proprietary Magistroni steel crank with the letters ‘L’ set within the chainring webbing (inside arms stamped ’60), Magistroni bottom bracket and headset, Way-Assauto pedals, a Regina Corsa 4 speed freewheel, Universal 39 side pull brakes (Brev 361666) and a Dansi front light and dynamo.
 Classic ‘condorino’ DNA at its best!

-The bike is only partially assembled in the photo above after it arrived from a suburb of Milan.
+The bike is only partially assembled in the photo above after it arrived from Italy.
 The overall finish and condition of the bike was poor and clearly it had not been ridden in many years however the completely original condition and lack of damage is rare for the 50+ years that have passed.
 The bike was also free of any serious rust or corrosion so it must have been stored indoors for most of its life.
 Mod.50 is now in the talented hands of Noah Rosen of Vélocolour undergoing a complete restoration that should be completed by late 2013.

 This treasure of time was still wearing original Pirelli Stella tires with their cream sidewalls and clay coloured tread surface.
 I knew Pirelli had made bicycle tires but from what I understand they stopped production in the 70’s.
 However tire moulds must have also existed in Brazil as it is still possible to obtain Pirelli branded tires although I do not believe that they are being made by Pirelli.
 You can see these ‘faux’ Pirelli tires on the Mod.44 page, cream in colour, without the pink-brown tread surface and after countless hours of searching I can assure the reader that they are as close as you can now get to the originals.